pascalhow/SimpleBaseApp/README.md

-# base-app
+# BaseApp

 Base app is a template for a basic Android project.
 It has been set up with the tools I use the most in order to avoid time setting up for future projects.

 Some of the set up include:

+1) Java 8

-1) Add library dependencies:
+2) Add library dependencies:
 a) ButterKnife
 b) RecyclerView
 c) RXJava
 d) Timber
+e) Retro lambda to support lambdas

-2) Basic layout setup including fragments with:
+3) Basic layout setup including fragments with:
 a) Simple screen navigation
 b) Screen title handler
 c) Toolbar handling